Applying for Financial Aid

 Because there are certain deadlines, it is important that the verification process be completed in a timely manner.
 Failure to complete verification of your application will prevent you from receiving a financial aid award.
 For the Federal Pell Grant, verification materials must be submitted no later than 90 days after the last day of attendance, whichever is earlier.
 For all other programs, our office must receive verification materials no later than the last date of attendance.
 We cannot offer you financial aid if you are no longer attending classes.

-Allow approximately 2 weeks following receipt of your materials for the verification review, and an additional seven to ten days if corrections are required.
+Allow approximately 7-14 business days following receipt of your materials for the verification review, and an additional time if corrections are required.

-IMPORTANT: If you wait until the summer months to submit the documents needed for the process to be completed, the amount of time it takes to complete the verification process increases significantly; 8 weeks is not unusual.
-Students are strongly encouraged to apply by April 1st, which is the priority filing date, to avoid delays in receiving both notice and disbursement of their financial aid.
+IMPORTANT: If you wait until the summer months to submit the documents needed for the process to be completed, the amount of time it takes to complete the verification process may increase.
+Coordinators will contact students via their UMSL email address if additional information is required; please make sure you are checking your emails during the summer.

 FAFSA Filing Tips